Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Appendix on Geometric measure

-This part of Appendix contains the proofs of the statements leading up to the results on the geometric measure of entanglement, which were not proven in the main text.
+This part of the Appendix contains the proofs of the statements leading up to the results on the geometric measure of entanglement, which were not proven in the main text.
 In~\ref{sec_coefficients}, we derive coefficients after local square root transformations.
-In~\ref{proof:3-uniform}, we give the state transformation results for the three-uniform case.
-In~\ref{proofs:general-uniform}, we give computations on coefficients beyond the three-uniform case.
+In~\ref{proof:3-uniform}, we give the state transformation results for the $3$-uniform case.
+In~\ref{proofs:general-uniform}, we give computations on coefficients beyond the $3$-uniform case.
 In~\ref{sec:GeoMeasure}, we give analytical derivations for the geometric measure of entanglement.
 In~\ref{sec:nonlocality}, we discuss nonlocality results.
-In~\ref{sec:particleloss}, we give detailed calculations for the violation of the separability inequality in the three-uniform complete case in the presence of particle loss.
+In~\ref{sec:particleloss}, we give detailed calculations for the violation of the separability inequality in the $3$-uniform complete case in the presence of particle loss.